AKABharat/AKABharat/README.md

 </p>

 <p align="center">
-MOST OF THE REPOSITORY IS PRIVATE
+MOST OF THE REPOSITORIES ARE PRIVATE
 </p>